KaleLjl/Coursework-2-COMP0248/memory-bank/progress.md

 ## Key Decision Evolution

+### Dataset Split Strategy

+Initial approach: Use MIT sequences for training with random 80/20 split for validation, and Harvard sequences for testing.

+Previous issue: Validation data was too similar to training data, not providing a strong generalization signal.

+Current strategy:
+- Using MIT sequences (~290 frames) for training (larger dataset)
+- Using Harvard sequences (~98 frames) for validation (smaller dataset)
+- Test dataset to remain empty for now
+- This approach provides a much stronger test of generalization
+- Uses the larger dataset for training while ensuring validation tests generalization to a different data distribution

 ### Model Architecture

 Initial decision: Use DGCNN as primary architecture due to its strong performance on point cloud tasks.